Skip to main content

 Advanced: Manual with Refs

-For custom logic (e.g., confirming exit), handle back navigation manually using refs:
+For custom back button logic (e.g., confirming exit), handle it manually using refs:

 import { BackHandler } from 'react-native';